Ralph Daniello: Informant

 Facing indictments on murder, grand larceny and perjury, Daniello began to tell the police about the Navy Street crew and its connection to the Morello and Ubriaco murders.
 He provided evidence about 23 murders.
 Several Grand Juries issued 21 indictments in November 1917.

 New York prosecutors offered Daniello a deal if he would testify against Alessandro Vollero, the Camorra leader.
 Daniello, who had attended several high level meetings with Vollero, agreed to the deal.
 In 1917, Vollero was extradited to New York and indicted in the murders of Morello, Umbracio and Manhattan gambler George Verrizano (which Daniello later claimed he had participated in).
 Daniello's testimony, along with that of "Johnny the Left" Esposito, Tony Notaro, and other Navy Street and Coney Island gang members, led to Vollaro's conviction.
 The conviction of Vollero and his associates marked the end of both the Navy Street Gang and the Brooklyn Camorra organization.

 Death

 Because of the abuse he received after testifying at the trial against Vollero, Daniello was moved to a different prison.
 He received a suspended sentence in consideration of his testimony.
 However, shortly later he was arrested for assaulting a man in Coney Island.
 Daniello claimed he shot the victim thinking that he had been sent on a vendetta from his former associates of the Navy Street gang.
 He was sentenced to five years in prison.
-Released in 1925 he was shot in his saloon, near Metuchen, New Jersey.
+Released in 1925, he was shot dead in front of his Newark, New Jersey, saloon on August 15, 1925.